 - Dwarf crocodile (Osteolaemus tetraspis): 11 mph (17 kh/h)

 Crocodiles Have 3 Gaits

 As horses have different gaits (walk, trot, gallop, canter, and pace) crocodiles also have different ways they move about on land.
-They include:

 - Belly Crawl: This is an efficient way to push across and down the mud.
 He drags his belly and slides along while pushing with his feet.
 This is usually used to leave an area – not in hunting.